latex-lineno/lineno/README.md

     **       o `Files'  and                                      **
     **       o `Installation and usage'.                       ] **

-    2004-09-13 Uwe L"uck  [(UL)]  is new maintainer for lineno.sty.
+    2004-09-13 Uwe Lück  [(UL)]  is new maintainer for lineno.sty.

     lineno.sty served the purpose for which I wrote it years ago.
-Uwe L"uck uses lineno.sty with his Ednotes package, which required quite a few changes and fixes.
+Uwe Lück uses lineno.sty with his Ednotes package, which required quite a few changes and fixes.
 His package depends on lineno, therefore Uwe agreed to take over the maintenance of lineno.sty.